chainer/chainer/docs/source/tutorial/dcgan.rst

 The generator :math:`G` learns the target distribution on the idea of **Nash equilibrium** [2] of game theory.
-In detail, while training the discriminator :math:`D`, the generator :math:`G` is also trained so that the discriminator :math:`D` cannot identify the generated samples.
+In detail, while training the discriminator :math:`D`, the generator :math:`G` is also trained, so that the discriminator :math:`D` cannot identify the generated samples.

 As an intuitive example, the relationship between counterfeiters of